 This oasis of nature is home to an amazing diversity of plants and animals not normally seen in similar suburban areas.
 It is a piece of ‘Old Florida” with mature live oaks, tall longleaf pines, important wetlands that store water preventing flooding, and imperiled swallowtail kites and gopher tortoises.
 The land’s riverfront and floodplain forests are part of a corridor linking natural habitat along the Braden River and the Braden River is a source of drinking water for the City of Bradenton.

 Manatee County is the 10th fastest growing county in the nation.
 Since 2001 the Water Management District has recommended that every piece of natural land remaining along the Braden River should be conserved to protect our valuable drinking water and protect the diverse habitats and species which are the natural systems we humans depend upon.
 When Manatee County residents were recently asked what the most important facilities they wanted to see, nature trails were #1 with small neighborhood parks #2.
-This is consistent with studies conducted throughout the country about the important of open space.
-Again and again people say they want to get outside and enjoy nature!
+This is consistent with studies conducted throughout the country about the importance of open space.
+Again and again, people say they want to get outside and enjoy nature!